cloudflare/cloudflare-docs-engine/src/content/learning/workers-metrics.md

-# Understanding Workers Metrics and Analytics
+# Understanding Workers metrics and analytics

 There are two graphical sources of information about your Workers traffic at at given time: Workers Metrics and zone-based Workers analytics.
 Workers metrics can help you diagnose issues and understand your Workers workloads by showing performance and usage of your Workers.
 If your Worker runs on a route on a zone, or on a few zones, the Workers tab in the zone can help you understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.

 --------------------------------

-## Workers Metrics
+## Workers metrics

 Workers metrics aggregate request data for an individual Worker script (if your Worker is running across multiple domains, and on workers.dev, metrics will aggregate requests across them).
 You can click on any Worker to view its metrics in your [Workers dashboard](https://dash.cloudflare.com/?account=workers/overview).